 - Integrating all appointment scheduling applications into one platform.

-- Streamlining the appointment booking process for our call center representatives and significantly reducing call handle time by having all applications on one platform.
+- Streamlining the appointment scheduling process for our contact center representatives and significantly reducing contact handle time by having all applications on one platform.

-- Automatically sending confirmation emails to customers after they have booked their appointment through the call center.
+- Automatically sending confirmation emails to customers after they have booked their appointment through the contact center.

 - Using notifications to remind customers of their appointment to reduce the number of no-shows.”

 Know the Solution & Paint the Picture

 Highlighting the benefits of your ideal solution is beneficial, but drawing out how it will fit into your organization makes the idea more tangible, and increases your chances of buy-in.
 This is different from listing the features that will help solve the issues affecting your organization and is more of a “picture this” approach.
 Let’s say you have listed the benefits of an integrated appointment scheduling solution, but you still don’t have complete buy-in from your stakeholders.
 Now is the paint a picture of what the solution would look like in your organization –

 “Here is a breakdown of what currently happens in our contact center when a client tries to book an appointment: